Who is not a good candidate for dental veneers?

 - Color irregularities between the porcelain veneers and natural teeth – smoking can affect the color of nearby teeth, making the veneers seem whiter by comparison.

 Some patients may feel discomfort and some pain during the procedure.
 It is common to experience more teeth sensitivity for a few days after the treatment.

-A survey based on 84 porcelain veneers reviews reports the satisfaction rate of dental veneers at 93.5%, 10 years after the procedure is done.
+A survey based on 84 porcelain veneer reviews reports the satisfaction rate of dental veneers at 93.5%, 10 years after the procedure is done.

 Veneers are indistinguishable from natural teeth.
 Given their long lifespan and accessible price, porcelain veneers are an excellent choice for any individual who wishes to improve their smile.
 Patients can ask for veneers before and after pictures before traveling abroad for treatment.

 Which Veneers are better for you?